Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 What we will build

-We will build a Lambda function that receives a country then returns the current time for this latter.
-It will be enough to show how to apply it to a real-world application.
+We will build a Lambda Function that receives a country and then returns the current time for this latter.

-Create the CDK project
+Create the AWS CDK project

 Create a folder, then initialize an AWS CDK Typescript project: